• Skip to main content

 Filed Under: health and wellness Tagged With: calcate, calcium, how much calcium do you need?

-What Does Being a Family Doctor Mean?
+What Does Being a Family Medicine Provider Mean?

 November 10, 2017

 Health is not only a reflection of the state of your body.
 It has a great deal to do with you and everything around you.
 In fact, the World Health Organization defines health as “a state of complete physical, mental, and social well-being”.
-Your lifestyle, your genetics, your financial situation, your stress level, your workplace environment, the wellbeing of your family – the safety of your community and society in general – are some of the many factors that your family doctor will have knowledge of as he or she guides you to a healthier state.
-So what exactly does it mean to be a family doctor?
+Your lifestyle, your genetics, your financial situation, your stress level, your workplace environment, the wellbeing of your family – the safety of your community and society in general – are some of the many factors that your family care provider will have knowledge of as he or she guides you to a healthier state.
+So what exactly does it mean to be a family care provider?

 Family Medicine